The interval posets of permutations seen from the decomposition tree perspective: Computing the poset from the decomposition tree

-The \emph{dual claw poset of size $k$} is the poset with $k+1$ elements, one being larger than all others, which are incomparable among them.
-Note that it has $k$ minimal elements.
-It was observed in~\cite[Proposition 4.3]{Bridget} that it is the interval poset of all simple permutations of size $k$ (and only those).
+The \emph{dual claw poset of size $k$} is the poset with $k+1$ elements, of which $k$ are pairwise incomparable, and the other is larger than all of the rest.
+Note that it has $k$ minimal elements and, as observed in~\cite[Proposition 4.3]{Bridget}, it is (once its elements are labeled appropriately) the interval poset of all simple permutations of size $k$ (and only those).

 The \emph{argyle poset of size $k$} is the interval poset of the permutation $12 \dots k$.
 It has $k$ minimal elements.
 It was observed in~\cite[Proposition 4.4]{Bridget} that it is the interval poset of exactly two permutations: $12 \dots k$ and $k \dots 21$.